KingerNL/Computer_Vision_Eindopdracht/README.md

 │   │   ├── img_1.jpg
 │   │   ├── ...
-│   ├── Conventional.py <- file to run for identifying objects and there features using conventional methods │
+│   ├── Conventional.py <- file to run for identifying objects and there features using conventional methods │   ├── output_data.csv <- output file where you can find data of every contour in the images │
 ├── deep_learning
 │   ├── dataset <- our dataset (roughly 450 images)